Welcome to the Apache Gora project!

 CassandraSummit Logo

 C* Summit is the premier global conference for the Apache Cassandra community and yee ha, Gora is going along for the ride.
 Renato and Lewis are presenting Taking Bytes from Cassandra Clients; a technical discussion and overview of current development on implementing a pluggable Cassandra client infrastructure (Hector-client, Datastax java-driver, Netflix Astyanax, intravert-ug, etc) adapted specifically for the gora-cassandra module.
 The presentation kicks off at 3:30-4:30pm in Track 4 in the Marina Room Conference Center.
 Check out the full schedule for a taste of whats going on.
 You can follow the news on #Cassandra13.
-See you there... see the slides below, hopefully videos to come soon.
+See the slides and video below.
+Enjoy

 8 May, 2013: Apache Gora 0.3 Released